 Valley’s Cardiac Imaging team offers the following echocardiography tests:

 - Transthoracic echocardiogram: This test uses ultrasonic waves and a Doppler technique to visually monitor heart chamber and blood movement to diagnose heart disease and other conditions.

-- Contrast echocardiography: This is used in select patients to accurately measure wall motion and left ventricular function.
+- Ultrasound-enhancing agent echocardiography: This is used in select patients to accurately measure wall motion and left ventricular function.

 - Myocardial strain imaging: Very useful in detecting subclinical changes in left ventricular function, myocardial strain imaging is routinely used in patients undergoing chemotherapy to monitor their heart function.

 - Trans-esophageal echocardiogram (TEE): Used for taking detailed pictures of the heart and major blood vessels to detect heart valve disease, heart tumors, blood clots inside the heart, and aneurysms.

 - 3-D echocardiography: 3-D echo is used in select cases to measure the extent of valvular disease, as well as heart structure and function.